-29 Christopher Rhoads, "Iran's Web Spying Aided by Western Technology," Wall Street Journal, June 22, 2009.
+&lt;sup>33 Christopher Rhoads, "Iran's Web Spying Aided by Western Technology," Wall Street Journal, June 22, 2009.

-- products were available at no cost to the user.
-30The items included personal communications, personal data storage, browsers, plug-ins, document readers, and free mobile applications related to personal communications. - On May 30, 2013, the Department of the Treasury amended the trade regulations to allow for the sale, on a cash basis (no financing), to Iran of equipment (e.g., cellphones, laptops, satellite Internet, website hosting, and related products and services) that Iranians can use to communicate.
+- 4301 in the 111th Congress).
+The OFAC determination required a waiver of the provision of the Iran-Iraq Arms Nonproliferation Act (Section 1606 waiver provision) discussed above. - Section 103(b)(2) of CISADA exempts equipment to help Iranians communicate and use the Internet from the U.S. export ban on Iran. - On March 20, 2012, the Department of the Treasury amended U.S.-Iran trade regulations to permit several additional types of software and information technology products to be exported to Iran under general license, provided the products were available at no cost to the user.
+The items included personal communications, personal data storage, browsers, plug-ins, document readers, and free mobile applications related to personal communications. - On May 30, 2013, the Department of the Treasury amended the trade regulations to allow for the sale, on a cash basis (no financing), to Iran of equipment (e.g., cellphones, laptops, satellite Internet, website hosting, and related products and services) that Iranians can use to communicate.